 EXECUTIVE CHEF RICK GRESH

-At just 23, Gresh accepted an Executive Chef position at Chicago’s hip jazz club, Green Dolphin Street, and won a three-star review from the Chicago Tribune.
-Being named Executive Chef a year later allowed the restaurant to thrive under his leadership.
+At just 23, Rick accepted the Executive Chef position at Chicago’s hip jazz club, Green Dolphin Street.
+The restaurant thrived under his leadership and won a three-star review from the Chicago Tribune.
 Pat Bruno of the Chicago Sun-Times wrote, “This is serious food.”
-His next move was to The Wyndham Hotel Chicago and the award-winning Caliterra Restaurant, where he proved himself once again and was quickly promoted to Regional Corporate Chef.
-In 2005 Gresh became the Executive Chef at the prestigious, private Saddle & Cycle Club, where he oversaw the entire culinary operation.
+His next move was to The Wyndham Hotel Chicago and the award winning Caliterra Restaurant, where he proved himself once again and was quickly promoted to Regional Corporate Chef.
+In 2006, Rick became the Executive Chef at the prestigious private Saddle & Cycle Club, where he oversaw culinary operations.
+In 2007, he became the Executive Chef of David Burke’s Primehouse at The James Chicago, one of Chicago’s most award-winning steakhouses.
+Summer 2013 brought the addition of Burke’s Bacon Bar to The James Chicago, where Rick worked with Chef David Burke and creating the menu and concept for the sandwich shop.

-Gresh was named a “Rising Star of American Cuisine” by the James Beard Foundation in 2001.
-In 2004 and 2006 he was a USA competition finalist in the world’s premier culinary competition, the Bocuse D’Or.
-In 2011, Rick was awarded the “Chef Humanitarian of the Year Award” by Plate magazine.
+In 2001, Rick was invited to host his first dinner at the James Beard House and was named a “Rising Star of American Cuisine.”
+In 2004 and 2006, he was a USA competition finalist in the world’s premier culinary competition, the Bocuse D’Or.